 Doing this makes it easy to rack up debt on your card while you drink into oblivion.
-Do yourself a favor: use cash and pay for drinks up front.
+Do yourself a favor and use cash to pay for drinks up front.
 Limiting yourself to two or three drinks will keep things light on the wallet and salty on the rim.

-And there’s a part two to this, too:
+And there’s a Part 2 to this, too: